lazarosper/Cohort-Analysis/README.md

-Afterward i create a CTE  and continue exploring our dataset,we found that  the quantity columns include negative values this may be because the items were damaged or returned
+After creating a Common Table Expression (CTE) and continuing to explore our dataset, we have discovered that the quantity column contains negative values.
+This occurrence may be attributed to damaged or returned items.

 ![negative](https://github.com/lazarosper/Cohort-Analysis/assets/119593480/248eded1-0a5c-493e-8783-a6a2195a5453)

-Nevertheless we excludes this values, finally we create a new table called cleaned_table that has 399,994 rows and we are ready to begin our Analysis
+After removing these values, we ultimately create a new table called cleaned_table, which contains 399,994 rows.
+Now we're ready to start our analysis